 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.
 Students should begin this process as soon as they are admitted into the program.

-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 AUC also holds a mandatory international student orientation at the beginning of each semester.
 An optional intensive week-long course in survival Arabic is also offered.

 How to Apply

 NB: Students who wish to participate in this program must first submit an internal SIS application to the SIS Office of International Programs.
 Students may not submit any applications or documents to AUC until after they have received instructions from SIS.

 - Complete and submit the SIS Semester Abroad at AUC application to the SIS Office of International Programs by the application deadline.
 Do not apply directly to AUC.

 - After applications are processed and reviewed, students will be selected for nomination to AUC.

 - Upon nomination, students must complete and submit the AUC regular application for graduate students.
 The application process also includes submission of one letter of recommendation, official graduate and undergraduate transcripts from all universities attended, a copy of the student’s passport information page, two passport-size photos, results of a recent medical exam including HIV test, and official GRE scores if the student plans to take courses within the Economics or Economics in International Development programs.
 Students are advised to begin this process as soon as they are notified of nomination to the program, in order to meet AUC’s application deadline.

 - AUC makes the final admissions decision and corresponds directly with program participants.
 Admitted students must pay an acceptance confirmation deposit to AUC.